 The preparation of food is art and craft

 The reason for the strong specialization of the restaurants lies in the treatment of the food.
 In Japan, it is considered a high art to precisely work out the very own taste of each individual food and to integrate it into a dish in the best possible way.
 This requires a great deal of expertise and specialist knowledge.
-The training of chefs and cooks is geared accordingly.
+The training of chefs is geared accordingly.

 Japanese cuisine vs. foreign cuisine